thegeneschool/metagenomics/docs/hic.md

         - map Hi-C reads to the reference
     - The distribution of assembly contig lengths will affect the maximum mapping distance.

-### K-mer mode analysis with qc3C
+### _k_-mer mode analysis with qc3C

-To analyze our small Hi-C read-set using a K-mer approach, we will first create a k-mer library using Jellyfish.
+To analyze our small Hi-C read-set using a _k_-mer approach, we will first create a _k_-mer library using Jellyfish.
 Since this Hi-C experiment used the 4-cutter Sau3AI, which produces an 8-mer junction, we'll use a mer size of 24 for the library.
 This will give us 8 nucleotides either side of any prospective junction, for specificity.

-Choosing how large a mer size to use for the library is a trade-off between computational complexity and minimising false discovery.
+Choosing how large a _k_-mer size to use for the library is a trade-off between computational complexity and minimising false discovery.
 You can try sizes bigger and smaller.

 !!! example "Running k-mer based analyses"
     On the Hi-C data